Burak Kazaz Elected President-Elect of MSOM and Continues Sharing his Research on COVID-19 Vaccines and Wine Analytics

 EXPLAINING THE VACCINE SUPPLY CHAIN

 In February 2021, Kazaz showcased his supply chain knowledge on what may be the topic of the century: the COVID-19 vaccine.
-At a time when only 8% of Americans had received two doses of the vaccine, he and two guest panelists, Syra Madad, a nationally recognized public health leader and epidemiologist; and Professor of Operations at INSEAD Prashant Yadav, INSEAD professor and fellow of the Harvard’s Kennedy Center School of Public Policy; presented COVID Vaccine Supply Chains.
+At a time when only 8% of Americans had received two doses of the vaccine, he and two guest panelists, Syra Madad, a nationally recognized public health leader and epidemiologist; and Prashant Yadav, senior fellow at the Center for Global Development, affiliate professor at INSEAD and lecturer at Harvard Medical School; presented COVID Vaccine Supply Chains.
 Part of the Syracuse University Talks Business Webinar Series, the presentation explained the many complex steps involved in producing and distributing the Pfizer and Moderna vaccines.

 Kazaz stressed that even though the production cycle was reduced from 110 days to approximately 60 days, vaccine manufacturing is still time-consuming.
-He and the other panel members delved into the complexities of shipping the vaccines, particularly Pfizer’s, which required strict temperature control.
-As an interested audience listened in virtually, all three panelists stressed that universities like the Whitman School have a responsibility to contribute to future preparedness for similar crises by building a long-term talent pool of undergraduate and graduate students that not only considers supply chain logistics but also develops a passion for public service that will successfully impact health at the local, national and global levels.
+He also delved into the complexities of shipping the vaccines, particularly Pfizer’s, which required strict temperature control.
+As an interested audience listened in virtually, all three panelists stressed that schools like the Whitman School have a responsibility to contribute to future preparedness for similar crises by building a long-term talent pool of undergraduate and graduate students with the appropriate skills.

 A TASTE OF WINE FUTURES

-Having established the area of wine analytics, Kazaz’s work on the pricing of wine futures has been highly influential in that industry, benefitting winemakers and distributors.
-In 2020, Kazaz and M. Hakan Hekimoglu G’14 (MAX), ’16 Ph.D., (Lally School of Management, Rensselaer Polytechnic Institute) released a report, “Analytics for Wine Futures: Realistic Prices” in Production and Operations Management.
+Having established the field of wine analytics, Kazaz’s work on the pricing of wine futures has been highly influential in that industry, benefitting winemakers and distributors.
+In 2020, Kazaz and M. Hakan Hekimoğlu G’14, ’16 Ph.D., (Lally School of Management, Rensselaer Polytechnic Institute) released a report, “Analytics for Wine Futures: Realistic Prices” in Production and Operations Management.
 The report identified “best buys” for 2019 vintage Bordeaux wine futures known as “en primeur.”
-Using a price algorithm they developed, Kazaz and Hekimoglu identified 15 chateaus’ wine futures as a “strong buy,” or excellent deals, while seven others received a “buy” recommendation.
+Using a price algorithm they developed, Kazaz and Hekimoğlu identified 15 chateaus’ wine futures as a “strong buy,” or excellent deals, while seven others received a “buy” recommendation.

 “The 2019 vintage is an excellent vintage to invest in,” says Kazaz, citing several that were released more than 30% below their realistic values.
 “Together, these 2019 ‘en primeur’ prices are, undoubtedly, the best release prices in a long time.”

-Kazaz has represented his work and the Whitman School on numerous occasions on these and other topics in the local and national media, including the Wall Street Journal, Forbes, Financial Times and Bloomberg.
+Kazaz has represented his work and the Whitman School on numerous occasions on these and other topics in the local and national media, including the Wall Street Journal, and Forbes.
 In addition, his publications have received numerous best paper awards reflecting the impact and quality of his scholarly projects.